Jah-On/VDE/README.md

   - [ ] Copy/Paste
   - [ ] Add bottom bar for save state and row+col info
   - [ ] Argument launching
-  - [ ] Add support for multiline comments
   - [ ] Add word by word "hopping"
   - [ ] Add a way to make new file
   - [ ] Scaling